 Figure 1.
 Pallet Dimensioning System

-In most warehouses, the average clerk makes 30+ trips a day back and forth from a fixed station to print picking lists and labels or to enter shipment data into a computer.
+In most warehouses, the average clerk makes 30+ trips a day back and forth from a fixed station in order to print picking lists and labels or to enter shipment data into a computer.

 Mobile technology gives workers immediate access to systems from anywhere in the warehouse.